Read letters from Sandi and Brian Thompson-Royer

 Serving at the invitation of the National Evangelical Presbyterian Church of Guatemala

-Brian and Sandi are in the US until April 2014.
+Brian and Sandi periodically visit the US and are available to speak in congregations.
 Email them to extend an invitation to visit your congregation or organization.

 About Sandi and Brian Thompson-Royer's Ministry: Guatemalan women, particularly those of indigenous origin, struggle to have their voices heard in society, churches, and families.
 The National Evangelical Presbyterian Church of Guatemala (IENPG) has invited Sandi Thompson-Royer to help Guatemalan women develop leadership skills.
 She will serve alongside the Women’s Synod Union, an organization of the IENPG.
 In addition to facilitating leadership development opportunities, she will work with leaders of the Women’s Synod Union to strengthen relationships with IENPG institutions and will aid the work of the local committees of the women’s organization.
 Sandi will also help build relationships between the Women’s Synod Union and sister organizations such as the Presbyterian Women of the Presbyterian Church (U.S.A.).
 She will be assisted in her work by her husband, Brian.